dn-ds/LoanEvaluator/README.md

-If you are considering funding a LendingClub loan, fill in the loan details in the fields provided on the landing page, and click 'Make Prediction'.
+If you are considering funding a LendingClub loan, fill in the loan details in the fields provided on the landing page, and click `Make Prediction`.
 You will be shown the probability that the loan will be charged-off.

 <img src='images/landing_page.png' width='900px' height='600px'>